JochenFM/Milestone_2/README.md

 *prize.html*
 - [x] **Prize title**: gives user the option to learn more about the eight women trailblazers or click a button to restart the game rightaway.
-- [x] **Portrait gallery**: contains the same images as on the memory cards but with information on name, date of birth/death and a brief caption with the possibility to click on a link for further information about the respective person.
+- [x] **Portrait gallery**: contains the same images as on the memory cards but with information on name, date of birth/death and a brief image caption with the possibility to click on a link for further information about the respective person.
 - [x] **Footer**: contains basic copyright information.

 ### 3.2.
 Features Left to Implement

-- [] Add difficulty levels for the user to choose from (easy, medium, hard) with more cards and/or less time to complete the game.
+- [ ] Add difficulty levels for the user to choose from (easy, medium, hard) with more cards and/or less time to complete the game.
 - [ ] Star rating (from 1–3) that reflects the player’s performance based on number of moves made.
-- Add modal or HTML elements to 'Victory overlay' to show user how much time he/she took, and star rating.
+- [ ] Add modal or HTML elements to 'Victory overlay' to show user how much time he/she took, and star rating.